clmwith/visualgcodeeditor/README.md

 # visualgcodeeditor
-java Visual GCODE Editor laser engraver (Netbeans project) Written to use my home made CNC.
+java Visual GCODE Editor and CAD for laser engraver and simple milling (Netbeans project)

+Written to use my home made CNC.
 Work with GRBL Arduino (with multiple configurations)